|

 RVU

-MPI - A
+MPI -

-Master Person Index is a
+A Master Person Index is a longitudinal

-longitudinal index linking individual indentities across multiple
+index linking individual indentities across multiple separate sites, such as

-separate sites, such as linking health care data for the same patient
+linking health care data for the same patient at separate health care

 Disambiguate,